theopenconversationkit/tock/gen-ai/orchestrator-server/src/main/python/tock-llm-indexing-tools/README.md

 -v          Verbose output for debugging (without this option, script will be silent but for errors)
 ```

-Recursively browse web URLs (follow links from these base URLs), then scrape links' contents based on a list of BeautifulSoup filters, then export these contents into a ready-to-index CSV file (one 'title'|'url'|'text' line per URL with scraped contents):
+Recursively browse web URLs (follow links from these base URLs), then scrape links' contents based on a list of BeautifulSoup filters, then export these contents into a ready-to-index CSV file (one 'title'|'source'|'text' line per URL with scraped contents):

 | Title      | URL                | Text                  |